|On the face of it, a Y-DNA STR haplotype appears to be just a string

 |• The value of 41 at CDYb for G-20 and G-23 does not appear to

-be a branch marker.
-CDY is a volatile multi-copy marker; and, because
+be a branch marker value.
+CDY is a volatile multi-copy marker; and,

-same mutation happening twice on CDYb, making each of these a private marker,
+of the same mutation happening twice on CDYb, making each of these a private

-not a branch marker.
-Note that these two individuals cannot be placed
+marker value, not a branch marker value.
+Note that these two individuals

-on a logically branching tree unless either the CDYb mutation happened
+cannot be placed on a logically branching tree unless either the CDYb mutation

-twice or the DYS413a mutation happened numerous times.
-As the former
+happened twice or the DYS413a mutation happened numerous times.
+As

-However, all three mutations cannot be branch markers and still be placed
+10. However, all three mutations cannot be branch marker values and

-in a logically branching tree.
-As DYS391 is a fairly stable marker
+still be placed in a logically branching tree.
+As DYS391 is a fairly

-and DYS576 is rather volatile, it's more likely the DYS391 mutation is
+stable marker and DYS576 is rather volatile, it's more likely the DYS391

-a branching marker, while one or more of the DYS576 values are private.
+mutation is a branching marker value, while one or more of the DYS576 values

 |Panel 4, the 38-67 marker panel, is generally considered the most stable